-AANS: Stem cells may aid stroke patientsApril 10th, 2014 in Neuroscience /
+AANS: Stem cells may aid stroke patientsApril 10, 2014 in Medicine & Health / Neuroscience

 (HealthDay)—Intraparenchymal transplantation of human modified bone marrow-derived stromal cells in chronic stroke patients is safe, feasible, and results in improved neurologic function, according to a study presented at the annual meeting of the American Association of Neurological Surgeons, held from April 5 to 9 in San Francisco.

 Gary K. Steinberg, M.D., Ph.D., from Stanford University in California, and colleagues conducted a two-center open-label safety, dose escalation feasibility study in the first North American trial of intraparenchymal transplantation of bone marrow-derived cell therapy (six each with 2.5M, 5M and I0M cells) for chronic stroke patients (18 individuals; 18 to 75 years old; six to 60 months post subcortical middle cerebral artery ischemic stroke).